gomoob/backbone.isomorphic/README.md

 # Setup

-Please follow the following indications one by one.
+Please follow those indications one by one.

 ## Required tools